giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 `save(MSet.raw,file="MSet_raw.RData")`

 ### Step 5.1: Perform the quality check with QCplot.
-The quality control is first perfomed with **getQC** function, that estimates sample-specific quality checks for methylation data.
+The quality control is first performed with **getQC** function, that estimates sample-specific quality checks for methylation data.
 The result of getQC function is a dataframe with two columns referring to the chipwide medians of the methylated and unmethylated channels.

 ```